pingcap/docs/command-line-flags-for-tidb-configuration.md

 - The log file
 - Default: `""`
 - If this option is not set, logs are output to "stderr".
+If this option is set, logs are output to the corresponding file.

 ## `--log-slow-query`